gauravmes9a11-alt/Drowsiness-Detector/README.md

 ---

-##  License

-This project is licensed under the [MIT License](LICENSE).

----

-*Built as an MPCA project for low-cost driver safety monitoring using a hybrid AI + hardware architecture.*
+*Built as an MPCA project for low-cost driver safety monitoring using a hybrid AI + hardware architecture + Computer Vison.*